deltacodepl/retryjoin.pl/data/blog/aws-django-helm-eks.md

 <Image alt="EKS" src="/static/images/eks.png" width={800} height={235} />

-By taking DNS of loadbalancer created by kubernetes addon we have installed, we can get access to our newly deployed service:
+By using DNS of loadbalancer created by kubernetes addon we have installed, we can get access to our newly deployed service:

 <Image alt="EKS" src="/static/images/s24ovh.png" width={1017} height={53} />